nawawi/klish/doc/klish.md

 ## CONFIG

 This tag may be used within the scope of a [COMMAND] element.
-The CONFIG tag was implemented to support interaction beetween Klish engine and some external (or internal) mechanism to store a commands sequence i.e. [CISCO-like configuration](#cisco_config).
+The CONFIG tag was implemented to support interaction between Klish engine and some external (or internal) mechanism to store a commands sequence i.e. [CISCO-like configuration](#cisco_config).

 ### \[operation\] {#CONFIG_operation}
 Defines the action on current configuration (running-config):